mcmath/deep-map-keys/README.md

 [Install](#install) | [Usage](#usage) | [API](#api) | [TypeScript](#typescript) | [License](#license)

 **Deep Map Keys** recurses through an object and transforms its keys &ndash; and the keys of any nested objects &ndash; according to some function.
+Circular references are supported.

 To transform the *values* of an object rather than its keys, use [Deep Map][deep-map].